UniversalDependencies/docs-automation/valdan/README.txt

   sudo apt-get install python3-pip

-Once we have pip3, we can install the module 'regex'.
+Once we have pip3, we can install the modules 'regex', 'colorama', 'termcolor', and 'udapi'.
 If we do it with sudo, it should by installed system-wide and thus usable by the user www-data.
 Without sudo it will be installed in our home folder and we will have to copy the installation to the folder 'pythonlib' in the cgi folder.

   sudo pip3 install regex